ten-protocol/ten-whitepaper/fees-rewards.md

 While Obscuro optimises for end-users, early nodes should also be profitable.
 As such, Obscuro follows the path of option 3

-- In the early days of the network, fees will be subsidised by newly minted tokens to ensure early users do not face excessive fees.
+In the early days of the network, fees will be subsidised by newly minted tokens to ensure early users do not face excessive fees.
 The price of a transaction is fixed at $1 in OBX until the Obscuro network is better established.
-- A period of subsidising new nodes that reduces over time until transaction volume picks up.
+For nodes, there is a period of subsidisation that reduces over time until transaction volume picks up.